 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Attendance at laboratory classes is not compulsory but will reinforce the content delivered in the lectures.
 Data for the assignment will be collected in week 4 during the laboratory but will be made available to all students.
+The final test will given in week 13 and require all students to attend.
 The laboratory classes represent an application of the class material and thus provide a vital part of the understanding and learning process.